microsoft/pai/docs/manual/cluster-admin/basic-management-operations.md

       key_name: FileName.key
       key_path: /home/ssl/FileName.key
 ```
-Restart the pylon service, Restart the pylon service, and you will be able to access OpenPAI via https.
+Restart the pylon service, and you will be able to access OpenPAI via https.

 #### Configure CA certificate
 ##### 1. Save the CA certificate in the dev-box container